 - Stay off muddy trails: Keep the trails happy by staying off muddy trails.

 - Pick the right trail: Choose rocky trails and trails on southern aspects to reduce your impact on the trail.

 - Get a spring tune-up: Give your bike some love with a spring tune and bike check.

-- Pick low elevation trails: The snow line is sitting around 800 metres in Squamish and shady forested trails retain snow even lower.
+- Pick low elevation trails: The snow line is sitting fairly low in Squamish and shady forested trails may retain snow even lower.